nerdyerik/LambdaEmailStateMachine/README.md

 2) The ASL JSON defines the state machine for AWS Step Functions:
-It does Email verification erroring out if failed to verify, then strips the html and saves a stripped body, and then checks which service to use to send mail, this would be sent in with the email json.
+It does Email verification erroring out if failed to verify, then strips the html and saves a stripped body, and then checks which service to use to send mail, this would be sent in with the input.
+This could be modeled in a different manner, or quickly changed to look at a configuration file somewhere on the server, but does not require any reboot or server redeploy.
+We could also add some state machine logic to automatically fail over to another email service.